Overview of Probe Servers

 Probe Server List

-The Probe Server page provides a full list of servers we use to monitor all checks configured within your account.
-Click Support > Probe Servers to find this list.
+The Public Probe Server page provides a full list of servers we use to monitor all checks configured within your account.
+Click Support > Public Probe Servers to find this list.
 Users have the option to export a CSV list of the available probe servers.
 The number of probe servers available for the checks you configure may vary based on the account's subscription level.

 For more information on when Uptime.com will alert you, you may want to review our documentation on Sensitivity and Retries.
 For any other questions, contact support@uptime.com.